 Why didn’t I go back to Solarized Light if the experience had been so joyful?
 I guess getting older distanced me somehow from the pleasures of a yellowish background.
 Don’t get fooled by my grumpiness, though.
 It’s still one of the best Emacs themes out there, so be sure to check it out if you are after a light theme.

 As for me, I’ve recently seen the light again.
-Protesilaos Stavrou open sourced
+Protesilaos Stavrou open

-a couple of beautiful themes,
+sourced a couple of beautiful themes,

-at modus-themes, on ELPA, and on MELPA.
+ELPA, and on MELPA.
 I am sure the apt readers remember that

 modus-operandi has become the default.